-You may actually may not be aware - but you are benefiting from an API at this very moment.
-As you are reading this article at your browser, the browser gets the symbols through an API, and this way it can display you this great article.
-Benefiting most of the APIs is of course not often so simple, often it takes time to understand the API and then to implement the client.
+You may actually not be aware – but you are benefiting from an API at this very moment.
+As you are reading this article in your browser, the browser gets the symbols through an API, and this way it can display you this great article.
+Benefiting most of the APIs is of course not often so simple, often it takes the time to understand the API and then to implement the client.

-To illustrate the main advantages of an API, let’s look at a process that all of us can easily imagine - building a house.
+To illustrate the main advantages of an API, let’s look at a process that all of us can easily imagine – building a house.
 How would you build a house?
 Well, probably you would start with a master plan, land purchase and then you would head to the store to grab some materials.
-Same way you would start developing a software, you begin with specification / task description, then get some infrastructure and start with the development.
+Same way you would start developing a software, you begin with specification/task description, then get some infrastructure and start with the development.

 The main question is, would you prepare all of the construction materials on your own or would you get ready-made solutions?
-Of course you would be able to design a little bit more suitable door out of raw wood, but it would certainly take much more time, efforts and would also require you to be skilled enough to do it or hire someone for that.
+Of course, you would be able to design a little bit more suitable door out of raw wood, but it would certainly take much more time, efforts and would also require you to be skilled enough to do it or hire someone for that.
 The thing is, same applies for coding.
-There is no need to develop everything from scratch, when you can use a piece of code that has been tested and used before by hundreds of developers.
+There is no need to develop everything from scratch when you can use a piece of code that has been tested and used before by hundreds of developers.
 This way you can simply achieve better and faster results.

 Making predictions is often hard, yet not when it comes to APIs.
 I am unable to tell the exact t results driven by the API, but what I can say is that APIs will be able to deliver anything that is possible to imagine, and even a little more beyond that.
-Now there are tourists travelling in submarines, watching the fish through google glass and having the wikipedia data about this fish displayed.
+Now there are tourists traveling in submarines, watching the fish through google glass and having the Wikipedia data about this fish displayed.
 What would the future of API bring us?
 Hard to tell, but I can certainly stress that APIs are here to make our lives easier, comfortable and certainly more exciting and productive.

 by Maciej Danecki